 6. Recognize Personal Milestones and Losses

 You should also recognize individuals in your company as people first and employees second.
-This means that, you can recognize their personal milestones as well as losses while still respecting their privacy.
+This means that you can recognize their personal milestones as well as losses while still respecting their privacy.
 Respond to them with kindness and consideration as you would to a friend.
 Since most of the employees spend more time with their workmates than with their family, having a supportive community in your company will truly help.
 Even a simple note of recognition from you will work.

 7. Change Up the Routine

 Another thing that can make morale sink is by making your employees feel like they are robots.
 When they come in at the same time, to the same place, and do the same thing every single day, your people might easily get tired with their jobs.
 Therefore, changing the routine once in a while is beneficial.
 You can try to rotate lunch break schedules or take impromptu company breaks.
-This way, they will have something to look forward to.
+This way, your employees will have something to look forward to.

-8. Provide On-Going Trainings
+8. Provide On-Going Training

 9. Be Transparent with Promotions

 Promotion is another way of letting your employees know that you recognize and appreciate their hard work.
 However, most of the people working in offices have no idea when a promotion is going to come even when they’ve already worked in that company for years.
 Or if there’s even an opportunity that exists for them to advance in their careers at their current company.
-This is also something that can result to a low office morale.
+This is also something that can result in low office morale.

 To prevent this, you should be transparent to them when it comes to promotions.
 You should let them know what it takes for them to be able to move up the ladder.
 The more transparent your company is with these things, the better.10.
 Give Substantial Bonuses

 Giving substantial bonuses to employees can also boost their productivity.
 These are clean, unconditional, and unexpected financial gifts which can revolutionize your employees’ morale.
-These bonuses can help them in supporting their families, or pay off loans, which can also lead them to working better.
+These bonuses can help them in supporting their families, or pay off loans, which can also lead them to work better.